J&K govt inks 39 MoUs of nearly Rs 19,000 cr at realty summit | Science-Environment

 He also announced that a similar real estate summit will be held in Srinagar on May 21-22 next year.

-Asked about opposition parties' allegations that land parcels of the local people will be taken away in the name of development, Sinha said this is an ''effort to create fear and incite people''.
+Asked about opposition parties' allegations that land parcels of the local people will be taken away in the name of development, Sinha said this is an ''effort to create fear and incite people'' and added that there will be no demographic change.

 There have been attempts to mislead people of J&K, he said, and cited this as one of the reasons for unemployment and lack of development.

-There have been revolutionary changes in J&K during the last two years, he said asserting that the UT is providing 100 per cent more incentive than Uttar Pradesh.
+There have been revolutionary changes in J&K during the last two years, he said and emphasised that the UT is providing 100 per cent more incentive than Uttar Pradesh.

 The Article 370 was abrogated on August 5, 2019, and the state was divided into two Union Territories — Jammu and Kashmir and Ladakh.